benlaud/hatch/README.md

   * Grunt Scaffold (Please read up on this before starting)
   * Some theme options (Kind of a mishmash of our stuff and the _s theme)
   * Additional mixins that we utilize daily.
-  * We've updated the Gruntfile.js slightly to watch different files.
+  * We've updated the Gruntfile.js to watch different files.
-  * Additionally the original FoundationPress project is dequeueing libraries that are available with WordPress core.
+  * Lastly the original FoundationPress project is dequeueing libraries that are available with WordPress core.
 Based on this we decided to do our own fork.

 *Please fork, copy, modify, delete, share or do whatever you like with this.*